hack-van/for-club-freedom-2025/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Setting up Convex Auth in your environment

+Follow the instructions in this [link](https://labs.convex.dev/auth/setup).

+We are using [Resend](https://resend.com) as our email provider.
+You have to:

+1. Register a resend account
+2. Get an API key
+3. Verify your domain.

 ### Development with HTTPS

 Make sure you have [mkcert](https://github.com/FiloSottile/mkcert) installed to create a local CA and generate locally trusted certificates.